TLanetteRose/Ts-Arcade-Game/README.md

 ## Welcome and Background

 It's been a long time since I've played **Frogger**.
 So, I was very curious about how I would do making my own version of Frogger.
-Luckily, most of the JavaScript files were provided for me:
+Luckily, most of the JavaScript files were provided.

 ## How to Play
 First load my game link to my game into your browser: https://tlanetterose.github.io/Ts-Arcade-Game/